havishmad/excel-version-control/README.md

 What it Does:
 Save, Manage and Restore Manual Backups of Excel Files.
-The tool appears as a Tab called "Snapshot" on Excel.
+The tool appears as a Tab called "Version Control " on Excel.

 For instructions on installing and using it - please read Readme.txt